LadyNaggaga/webdemo/Strings.md

 The first line `var name = "Your Name";` declares a variable, *name* and assigns it a value,`Your Name`.
 The second line prints out the name.

 ### String Interpolation
 You've been using  `+` to combine variables and constant strings.
-There's a cleaner way to do this.
+There is a cleaner way to do this.
 Start with including a `$` before the opening quotes of the string.
 Now, place a variable between curly braces `{ variable name}`, and this will tell C# to replace `variable name` with the value of the variable.
-This is called string interpolation.
+This is called **string interpolation**.

 ``` cs --region interpolation --source-file .\myapp\Program.cs --project .\myapp\myapp.csproj
 var name = "Rain";